12 Controversial Secrets Restaurant Chains Don't Want You to Know

 But, thanks to social media and online forums, many people who have or still work at these restaurant chains have been able to share the alleged secrets of their employers in an attempt to educate and inform the average customer.

 Here are some of the most shocking chain restaurant secrets on the Internet that these establishments probably don't want you to know.
-Read on, and for more, check out The Saddest Restaurant Closures In Your State.
+Plus, don't miss 11 Secrets Texas Roadhouse Doesn't Want You to Know.

 Plastic is a huge restaurant chain problem.